 I’m personally more productive when I write in short bursts and then take regular breaks.
 (I’m talking about doing 25 minutes on and then five minutes off.)

 This is called the Pomodoro Technique and is a famous (and effective!) time management method.
 It works by breaking down your workload into smaller (more manageable) intervals.

-Sure, everyone human being is different.
+I realise that every human being is different.
 However, I find I can’t write for too long without needing a rest, even if it’s only for a few minutes.

-After all, blog writing uses a lot of brain power when you’re doing it for a job.
+Essentially, blog writing uses a lot of brain power when you’re doing it for a job.
 And let’s face it, it’s mentally exhausting at times!